cheng-tan/vowpalwabbit.github.io/_guides/contextual_bandits.md

 First, create the Python model store the model parameters in the Python `vw` object.

-Use arguments for a Contextual Bandit with four possible actions.
+Use the following command for a Contextual Bandit with four possible actions:

 ```python
 from vowpalwabbit import pyvw